Working from Home – Where Do You Find the Motivation?

-And then….
-Nothing.
+And then … Nothing.
 Zip.
 Zilch.
 Nada.

-There was absolutely no motivation to start work.
+There was absolutely no motivation to work.

 But work has to be done.
 If I don’t work, I don’t get paid.
 Simple.